MrAhile/K8s-CKA/1-Cluster/kubeadm-setup.md

 4. Add worker nodes

-Run the above command on worker1 and worker2 to add these nodes to the cluster.
+Run the "sudo kubeadm join..." command (the one you got in the previous step) on worker1 and worker2 to add these nodes to the cluster.

 Note: if you lost the join command you can generate a new one using: ```sudo kubeadm token create --print-join-command```